 The pharmacological treatment given before, during, and after the surgery (in the PACU) was recorded.
 Acetaminophen (paracetamol) was administered to 85% of the children, an NSAID to 26%, and both to 25%.
 An opioid was administered to less than half of the children (110 of 266; 41%) in the PACU.
 Morphine was administered intravenously in the range of 0.015–0.095 mg/kg (Table 5).
 The recommended intravenous dose of morphine for acute and postoperative pain in children is 0.05-0.1 mg/kg and repeated doses might be required to achieve adequate effect (Howard et al., 2012).

 Over two-thirds (49 of 80; 61%) of the children who were administered morphine intravenously were given doses <0.05 mg/kg, and 49% (24 of 49) of these were given ≤0.03 mg/kg.
 Most children who were given a dose <0.05 mg/kg (35 of 49; 71%) needed repeated doses, sometimes three to six times, before their pain was relieved, which could take up to one hour.
-By contrast, only 4 of 21children (19%) who were given a dose <0.05 mg/kg needed three or more repeated doses of morphine.
+By contrast, only 4 of 21children (19%) who were given a dose ≥0.05 mg/kg needed three or more repeated doses of morphine.
 In 31% (25 of 80) of the children, the prescribed dose of morphine was <0.05 mg/kg.
 If morphine or ketobemidone was prescribed on a sliding scale, for example as 0.05–0.1 mg/kg, 75% of the nurses gave the smallest amount of the prescribed opioid dose.
-In 63% of these cases, nurses needed to give repeated doses of opioid to relieve the child’s pain. ssNone of the children developed clinical respiratory depression during the observation periods.
+In 63% of these cases, nurses needed to give repeated doses of opioid to relieve the child’s pain.
+Nurses used pain assessment tools on 51 children, and 32 of these children received opioids, and 18 received opioids more than once.
+None of the children developed clinical respiratory depression during the observation periods.
 A summary of these observational data is presented in Table 5.

 DISCUSSION